College Student Kitchen: Pantry Organization Tips from Pros

 With late-night study sessions, stressful exams and—let’s face it—more than your fair share of partying, college doesn’t always include proper nutrition.
 But there’s no reason to resort to pizza or ramen noodles every night.
-Having a well-stocked kitchen pantry (and a simple meal plan!) while you’re away at school can save money and keep you healthy.
+Having a well-stocked college student kitchen pantry (and a simple meal plan!) while you’re away at school can save money and keep you healthy.

 But where to begin?
 When you move out from under your parents’ roof for the first time, grocery shopping and basic cooking can seem overwhelming.
 We’re pleased to say it’s easier than you think.
 Here’s what to do: